coredump-ch/jitsi-stats-relay/README.md

 - `INFLUXDB_PORT`: InfluxDB port
 - `INFLUXDB_USER`: InfluxDB username
 - `INFLUXDB_PASS`: InfluxDB password
+- `INTERVAL_SECONDS`: Check interval in seconds, defaults to 10

 You can also place those env variables in an `.env` file, they will be read automatically.